Lebanese Civil War: War of Brothers

-Violent confrontations flared up again in Shiite areas between Amal and Hezbollah in 1988.
-In early May, Hezbollah issued a large-scale attack on Amal positions in the southern Beirut suburbs of Dahieh, and by May 11 seized 80% of the suburbs, emerging for the first time as a strong force in the capital.
+In 1988, Violent confrontations flared up again in Shiite areas between Amal and Hezbollah.
+In early May, Hezbollah launched a large-scale attack on Amal positions in the southern Beirut suburbs of Dahieh, and by May 11 seized 80% of the suburbs, emerging for the first time as a strong force in the capital.

 On 2 January 1989, clashes erupted in Iqlim al-Tuffah in Southern Lebanon between the two sides without any significant territorial changes.
-Clashes re-erupted on December 1989 in Iqlim al-Tuffah, in which more than 3,500 Amal and Palestinian fighters clashed with 2,000 Hezbollah fighters in the region.
+Clashes re-erupted in December 1989 in Iqlim al-Tuffah, in which more than 3,500 Amal and Palestinian fighters clashed with 2,000 Hezbollah fighters in the region.

 Most of the fighting toned down by December 28.
 Minor skirmishes took place later in 1990, but completely stopped by November 1990.

-Aoun government
+Iraqi support for Christian anti-Shia factions

 Meanwhile, Prime Minister Rashid Karami, head of a government of national unity set up after the failed peace efforts of 1984, was assassinated on 1 June 1987.
 The assassination was accused on Samir Geagea in coordination with the Lebanese army, but the charge could not be proven.
 President Gemayel's term of office expired in September 1988.
 Before stepping down, he appointed another Maronite Christian, Lebanese Armed Forces Commanding General Michel Aoun, as acting Prime Minister, contravening the National Pact.

-Conflict in this period was also exacerbated by increasing Iraqi involvement, as Saddam Hussein searched for proxy battlefields for the Iran–Iraq War.
-To counter Iran's influence through Amal and Hezbollah, Iraq backed Maronite groups; Saddam Hussein helped Aoun and the Lebanese Forces led by Samir Geagea between 1988 and 1990.
+Conflict in this period was exacerbated by increasing Iraqi involvement, as Saddam Hussein searched for proxy battlefields for the Iran–Iraq War.
+To counter Iran's influence through Amal and Hezbollah, Iraq backed Maronite groups.
+Saddam Hussein helped Aoun and the Lebanese Forces led by Samir Geagea between 1988 and 1990.

 Muslim groups rejected the violation of the National Pact and pledged support to Selim al-Hoss, a Sunni who had succeeded Karami.
 Lebanon was thus divided between a Maronite military government in East Beirut and a civilian government in West Beirut.

-On 8 March 1989 Aoun started the blockade of illegal ports of Muslim militias, and this touched off bloody exchanges of artillery fire that lasted for half a year.
+On 8 March 1989 Aoun started the blockade of illegal ports of Muslim militias.
+This touched off bloody exchanges of artillery fire that lasted for half a year.
 Six days later he launched what he termed a "war of liberation" against the Syrians and their Lebanese militia allies.
 As a result, Syrian pressure on his Lebanese Army and militia pockets in East Beirut grew.
 Still, Aoun persisted in the "war of liberation", denouncing the government of Hafez al-Assad and claiming that he fought for Lebanon's independence.

 While he seems to have had significant Maronite support for this, he was still perceived as a sectarian leader among others by the Muslim population, who distrusted his agenda.
 He was also plagued by the challenge to his legitimacy put forth by the Syrian-backed West Beirut government of Selim al-Hoss.
 Militarily, this war did not achieve its goal, and instead caused considerable damage to East Beirut and provoked massive emigration among the Christian population.